catheism/Catheism/README.md

 ## The Manifesto

-Catheism is a secular spiritual movement.
+Catheism is a secular spiritual movement and Functional Belief System.
 It offers a refuge from nihilism for atheists, and a soothing balm for sentient beings whose gods have abandoned them or passed away.
 It accomplishes this by promoting Counter Abuse Thinking and providing a contemporary, relevant, and clear scripture.
 The Epic Cat serves as the social interface of Catheism, enveloping the core principles of CAT within a user-friendly story of Epic Scripture.

 ### Recommended daily practices: